vmtk/SlicerExtension-VMTK/Docs/CrossSectionAnalysis.md

 - cross-section area of a surface
 - circular equivalent (CE) diameter, derived from the cross-section area
 - orientation of a slice view

+If a Shape node (Tube) is used as input, its invisible axial spline is the centerline and the wall is the arterial bounds.
+It allows to :

+- determine the arterial cross-section surface area and diameter at each point
+- relate to the lumen's measurements at each point, i.e, calculate the stenosis distribution.

 ![CrossSectionAnalysis](CrossSectionAnalysisScreenshot_1.png)